 The minimum deposit we allow is $1.00 per deposit.

 The credit union may require you to close this account if you make more than two “non-qualifying” withdrawals during a calendar year.
 This provision will not apply if you are 59 ½ years of age or older.

 You may not make any withdrawals or transfers to another credit union account of yours or to a third party by means of a preauthorized or automatic transfer, telephonic order or instruction, or similar order to a third party.

 Dort Financial’s rewards checking account, Boost Checking, has been earning 5.00% APY on qualifying balances up to $10k for almost three years.
 Qualifying balances greater than $10k and non-qualifying balances do not earn any interest.
 While the $10k balance cap may be considered low, the Boost Checking offers a great rate for those with a relatively small amount to invest.

-The Boost Checking’s very competitive APY comes with what some might consider to be rather burdensome monthly qualifying requirements.
+The very competitive APY comes with what might be considered to be rather burdensome monthly qualifying requirements.

 - At least $900 in direct deposit(s).